-Individuals identified for enrollment in CLNM will meet the following criteria:
+Individuals identified for enrollment in CLNM must meet the following criteria:

-- 1. Be a Medicaid enrollee in a "full" eligibility category (excluding partial coverage in family planning, Emergency Medical Services for Aliens (EMSA), and Qualified Medicare Beneficiaries), including FFS recipients or MCO members, who are 18 years of age or older and meet the criteria for SMI; or - 2.
-Be a Medicaid enrollee in a "full" program eligibility category including FFS recipients or MCO members, who are under age 18, or 21 years of age if services were received prior to age 18, who meets criteria for SED.
+- 1. Be a Medicaid enrollee in a "full" eligibility category (excluding partial coverage in family planning, Emergency Medical Services for Aliens (EMSA), and Qualified Medicare Beneficiaries), including Fee for Service recipients or MCO members, who are 18 years of age or older and meet the criteria for Serious Mental Illness; or - 2.
+Be a Medicaid enrollee in a "full" program eligibility category including FFS recipients or MCO members, who are under age 18, or 21 years of age if services were received prior to age 18, who meets criteria for Severe Emotional Disturbance; or - 3.
+Be a Medicaid enrollee in a "full" program eligibility category (excluding partial coverage in family planning, Emergency Medical Services for Aliens (EMSA), and Qualified Medicare Beneficiaries) including FFS recipients or MCO members, and meet the criteria for Substance Use Disorder, including but not limited to alcohol, opioids, benzodiazepines, cocaine, and methamphetamines.

-Note: A Member's Medicaid eligibility can be checked in the New Mexico Medicaid Portal: https://nmmedicaid.portal.conduent.com/static/index.htm#ProviderEnrollment

-"Full" Medicaid coverage for CLNM purposes includes most categories of eligibility (COE).
-For a list of those categories not covered, please refer to Appendix F, page 63 of this manual.

-The criteria for SMI and SED diagnoses can be found in Appendix B, page 45 of this Manual.
-Individuals eligible for enrollment in CLNM will be broadly identified by HSD, MCOs, CLNM providers, community members, and ED.
+Note: A member's Medicaid eligibility can be checked in the New Mexico Medicaid Portal: https://nmmedicaid.portal.conduent.com/static/index.htm#ProviderEnrollment "Full" Medicaid coverage for CLNM purposes includes most categories of eligibility (COE).
+For a list of those categories not covered, please refer to Appendix F, page 73 of this manual.
+The criteria for SMI, SED, and SUD diagnoses can be found in Appendix B, beginning on page 47 of this Manual.
+Individuals eligible for enrollment in CLNM will be broadly identified by HSD, MCO, CLNM providers, community members, and ED.
 Following are additional enrollment considerations:

-- A Medicaid recipient can participate in CLNM if he or she is in FFS or Managed Care; - A member cannot be enrolled with more than one CLNM Health Home simultaneously; - An MCO is not allowed to enroll a Medicaid recipient into CLNM the CLNM provider will complete this task.
+- A Medicaid recipient can participate in CLNM if he or she is in FFS or Managed Care; - A member cannot be enrolled with more than one CLNM Health Home simultaneously; - MCO staff may not enroll a Medicaid recipient into CLNM; only CLNM providers may complete this task.